sgerlach/deeperapi-gh/README.md

-# Deeper API testing Demo
+# Deeper API testing Demo for GitHub Intgration

 Deeper API Testing Demo is a simple application that combines the power and sophistication of the Spring framework with some homegrown naïveté.
 Its purpose is to provide a target for web application security test scanners such as [OWASP ZAProxy](https://www.zaproxy.org/) and [StackHawk](https://www.stackhawk.com/).